 Crossing the International Date Line

 September 22, 2022, did not happen for us this year.
 That day got skipped when we crossed the International Date Line.
-Kinda weird, but it did not affect us at all.
+It was weird, but it did not affect us at all.
 We were “time traveling” throughout the entire cruise.

 We reached Sydney, Australia, just in time for their Daylight Savings time to take effect.
-This time travel is responsible for the longest episode of jetlag we have ever experienced.
+This time travel is responsible for the most extended episode of jetlag we have ever experienced.
 We have had some sleepy days since returning home.

 Animal towel display at the pool

-One morning we were treated to this animal towel display placed around the pool and bars.
+One morning, we were treated to this animal towel display around the pool and bars.
 What a special treat!

-This smoke grapefruit bubble martini from the Alchemy Bar was one of our unique experiences during the cruise.
-I’d never seen such a thing before.
-Watching its preparation was great fun, and it tasted delicious.
+This smoked grapefruit bubble martini from the Alchemy Bar was one of our unique experiences during the cruise.
+I’d never seen such a thing before, and watching its preparation was great fun.
+It also tasted delicious.

-Check back next week as I attempt to describe the fantastic port stops in the Hawaiian ports of Honolulu, Kona, Hilo, Maui, and the Fijian ports of Suva and Port Denarau.
-So amazing!
+Check back next week as I attempt to describe the fantastic port stops in the Hawaiian ports of Honolulu, Kona, Hilo, and Maui and the Fijian ports of Suva and Port Denarau.
+They are so amazing!

 We had many memorable experiences, encounters, and friendships during this magnificent voyage, and we plan to take another transpacific cruise whenever we can magically arrange it.
 We are looking forward to a Panama cruise in the next few months.

-This Carnival cruise was quite a big deal and a return to cruising in Australia for this cruise line.
+This Carnival cruise was quite a big deal.
+It was the line’s return to cruising in Australia.
 Take a look at this video.